 It is important that the CNAME validation works properly for your Intune tenant.
 If you want to manually perform a CNAME validation test in Intune for your domain, here is how you can do it:

-- Sign-in to Microsoft Endpoint Manager admin center.
+- Sign in to Microsoft Intune admin center.

 - Navigate to Devices > Device Enrollment > Enroll Devices.